jsdclxvi/Reforestation/README.md

-## What do you call an Argentinian with a rubber toe?
-Roberto
+## What do you call a droid that takes the long way around?
+R2 detour.